ObelusFamily/Parts-Unlimited-OySUI/frontend/readme.md

 - Bug fix [Update in package json file on the start script for backend.
 It is now "rails s" insted of "yarn start"]
 - A documentation update [Added more information about what is needed and the project setup]

+# How Has This Been Tested?

+- Test A [After run `yarn start` you should go to your browser and tap `http://localhost:3000/`.
+You should see the app running]

 ## Pages overview

 - Home page (URL: /#/ )